This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 15. Turned Legs

-Turned table legs gets its name from the process in which it is made.
+Turned table legs get their name from the process in which it is made.
 These table legs are rotated on a lathe.
-With this turning, a machine is programmed to create engravings, shapes, amongst other things on a thick piece of wood.
+With this turning, a machine is programmed to create engravings, and shapes, amongst other things on a thick piece of wood.